Help Build "The Center"

 104 S. Main Street Colfax, WA 99111

-The Center will be a hub for Whitman County featuring classes for all ages, gallery space, business incubation, tourism information, Colfax Chamber of Commerce, the sale of locally produced merchandise and/or other potential uses.
-The Center is the building adjacent to the Library.
-It is 4000 sq. feet and built in approximately 1937.
-While no date has been set for completion, officials are working diligently to secure funding and develop a timeline.
+The Center will be the educational, social, business and cultural hub for Whitman County featuring classes for all ages, gallery space, business incubation, tourism information, Colfax Chamber of Commerce, the sale of locally produced merchandise and/or other potential uses.
+While no date has been set for completion, officials are currently working diligently to secure funding.

 What will it cost?

-Total project cost is estimated at $560,000.
-Of that, $110,000 has been secured with the building having been purchased for $80,000, a local grant obtained for $15,000 and a commitment from the Library Friends and Foundation for $15,000.
-Sincere appreciation goes out to the family of Bettie Steiger for their generous support of this project.
+Total project cost is estimated at $504,450.
+Of that, $107,632 has been secured with the building having been purchased for $80,000, a local economic development grant investing $13,000, additional commitments from the Library Friends/Foundation, and most recently an $1100 donation from Athenaeum Club of Colfax.

 Whitman County Library owns the building, Whitman County Library Friends/Foundation will manage the finances and Kristie Kirkpatrick, WCLís director will initially manage the facility.
 It is expected that a Center coordinator will eventually assume day-to-day scheduling and operations of the facility.